NIB-SI/PhasiHunter/README.md

     ![Alt text](image/image.png)

 ### Docker image
-**For convenience, we also provide a Docker image at `www.dockerhub`**
+**For convenience, we also provide a Docker image at `https://hub.docker.com/repository/docker/zacksfeng/phasihunter`**

 The Docker image has been configured with all the dependencies required for running phasiHunter.

-### Conda configure file
+### Conda/mamba configure file

-We also provide a conda environment configuration file.
-User can install all the required dependencies with command `conda install -f <env.yaml>`
+We also provide a conda/mamba environment configuration file.
+User can install all the required dependencies with command `conda/mamba install -f /foo/PhasiHunter/bin/env.yaml`

 ## Demo data
 **Download link**